Crypto-TII/TLS1.3/makecertchain/README.md

 Move to the directory *rust/server/src* and edit the *config.rs* file and ensure the following settings

 	pub const SERVER\_CERT:usize= FROM_FILE;
-	pub const CRYPTO_SETTING: usize = POST_QUANTUM;
+	pub const CRYPTO_SETTING: usize = HYBRID;

-Finally build the Rust server application from *rust/server/src*.
+Finally build the Rust server application from *rust/server*.
 The server can use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.